Praneeth Tota · Independent Researcher · v1.0.0

 $$\|s_{t+1} - s^*\| = \|\Pi_B[(1-\beta)s_t + \beta s^* + \Delta_t] - \Pi_B[s^*]\|$$ $$\leq \|(1-\beta)s_t + \beta s^* + \Delta_t - s^*\|$$ $$= \|(1-\beta)(s_t - s^*) + \Delta_t\|$$ $$\leq (1-\beta)\|s_t - s^*\| + \|\Delta_t\|$$ $$\leq (1-\beta)\|s_t - s^*\| + \Delta_{\max}\sqrt{n}$$

 Let $d_t = \|s_t - s^*\|$.
 The recurrence $d_{t+1} \leq (1-\beta)d_t + \Delta_{\max}\sqrt{n}$ has fixed point $d^* = \Delta_{\max}\sqrt{n}/\beta$.
-By the theory of contractive linear recurrences:
+Unrolling the linear recurrence gives the exact closed form for the dominating sequence:

 So $\limsup_{t\to\infty} d_t \leq d^* = \Delta_{\max}\sqrt{n}/\beta$.